 Accommodation

-Book your own accommodation: Vienna offers a wide range of accommodation options to suit all preferences and budgets.
-Thanks to Vienna’s excellent public transportation network, reaching the workshop venue is quick and convenient—even if your hotel is not within walking distance.
+Book your own accommodation: Galway offers a wide range of accommodation options to suit all preferences and budgets: https://maps.app.goo.gl/1ESuT3kjqBNvZ8LR7

 Symposium “Towards a Better Understanding of Antibiotics Expectations and Use” at 36th Annual Conference of the European Health Psychology Society, Bratislava (August 2022)